tarehart/finer-points/dev-environment-setup.md

 4. On the command line, execute `./gradlew idea` which will configure your Intellij project with the right dependencies.

+## Launching the Server

+Just run `./gradlew bootRun` and you should be able to connect at localhost:8080.

+## Debugging

+You can attach a java remote debugger on port 5005, as configured in the build.gradle file.

+## Rapid Iteration

+### Java

+Exit the `bootRun` process (Ctrl+C) and re-run it.

-## Rapid Iteration on JS / CSS
+### JS / CSS

+The project currently uses 'Gulp' to process .scss files, combine, minify, etc.
+There are two different methods of getting it to constantly watch for changes.

+1. Command line
+    1. Open a terminal and execute `./gradlew gulp_watch`
+2. Or, if you prefer, via IntelliJ
     1. Setup gulp task runner in Intellij: https://www.jetbrains.com/idea/help/using-gulp-task-runner.html
-    - When that page tells you to install node, choose the version found in ~/.gradle/nodejs/.
+        - When that page tells you to install node, you can skip that step.
+You should already have a version in ~/.gradle/nodejs/.
           This directory should have been created during the gradle build.
-At time of writing, the proper download for windows is node-v0.10.22-x86.msi
     2. Open gulpfile.js, right click on the "watch" task and run it.

-This will keep your scripts and css up to date.
+When `watch` is running, you can just change a JS, CSS, or SCSS file and then refresh the browser.